 The Norwich Medical Research Building (NMRB) project was completed in 2014, and has since been re-named the ‘Bob Champion Research and Education Building’.
-This exciting biomedical research centre, designed by Hawkins Brown Architects for the University of East Anglia (UEA), provides world-class research laboratories targeting improved patient care and will place UEA at its centre, strengthening Norwich’s already excellent reputation as a leading research site of biomedical sciences.
+This exciting biomedical research centre, designed by Hawkins Brown Architects and developed by RG Carter for the University of East Anglia (UEA), to provide world-class research laboratories targeting improved patient care and will place UEA at its centre, strengthening Norwich’s already excellent reputation as a leading research site of biomedical sciences.

-BCL were employed as full envelope solution by the Main Contractors, RG Carter and provided a comprehensive installation service of over 2,000sqm Western Red Cedar panels to the project.
-As standard, all BCL panels were manufactured and installed using ‘secret-fixings’ creating an uninterrupted, clean and modern finish.
+BCL were employed as full cladding envelope solution by the Main Contractors, RG Carter and provided a comprehensive installation service of over 2,000sqm Western Red Cedar timber panels to the project.
+As standard, all BCL wood cladding panels were manufactured and installed using ‘secret-fixings’ creating an uninterrupted, clean and modern finish.
+BCL provided support throughout the whole process to ensure the work was completed to the highest standard.